hotwired-laravel/turbo-laravel/README.md

 ]));
 ```

-That view is a regular blade view that you can add your `<turbo-stream>` tags yourself.
-One example of such a view that appends the comment to the page and updates the comments count in the page:
+That view is a regular Blade view that you can add your `<turbo-stream>` tags to.
+One example of such a view that appends the comment to the page and updates the comments counter in the page:

 ```blade
 <turbo-stream target="@domid($comment->post, 'comments_count')" action="update">